 Additionally, Samsung formed a battery advisory group of external advisers made up of academic and research experts, ensure that the company maintains a clear and objective perspective on battery safety and innovation.
 Members include Clare Grey, Ph.D., professor of chemistry, University of Cambridge; Gerbrand Ceder, Ph.D., professor of materials science and engineering, UC Berkeley; Yi Cui, Ph.D., professor of materials science and engineering, Stanford University; and Toru Amazutsumi, Ph.D., CEO of Amaz Techno-consultant.

 Not everyone agrees with initiative, however.
 “Most of the Samsung 8-point tests are standard in the industry.
 What is more important are their internal safety processes and maintaining increased safety focus over time” said Nadim Maluf, CEO of Qnovo.
-“The Note 7 failure rate was less than 50 parts-per-million, but the consequence was measured in billions of dollars.”
+“The Note 7 failure rate was less than 50 parts-per-million, but the consequence was measured in billions of dollars.”5.
+Battery B is missing insulation tape on the cathode of swollen cells.
+(Courtesy of UL; click image to enlarge)

 “Our opinion is that manufacturing screening alone is not sufficient to avoid similar issues with small statistical failure rates in the future,” Maluf continued.
 “Battery safety can only improve through implementation of real-time control systems that can identify unsafe conditions during device operation as they evolve, and take proactive steps to shut down devices before they represent a safety hazard.”